yu-cheng-kuo-28/Top-7-pct-Give-Me-Some-Credit-Kaggle/README.md

 summary(model)
 AIC(model); BIC(model)
 ```
-Generating higher-degree terms as well as interactions, then leveraging stepwise linear regression (both directions) to choose the influential features.
+Generating higher-degree terms as well as interactions, then leveraging stepwise logistic regression (both directions) to choose the influential features.
 Afterwards, choosing features based on AIC, BIC and the p-values of the features.

 ### 8-3 Treelike Methods – Tuning